NYC2015/team-13/README.md

 ### Domain

-You can access API by hitting either of the following:
+You can access API by hitting any of the following:

 http://159.203.104.60/